wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- **Price**
 				- The price of service vary from region to region.
 For example, because of the cost of electric power.
 		- Each region is {{cloze paired}} with another region (except Brasil South) #flashcard
-		- What are availability zones?
+		- What are availability zones? #flashcard
 			- An availability zone is a physical location within a region.
 			- Each zone has its own power, cooling and networking
 			- Each region has **a minimum of three** zones
 			- Within a region and each zone has its own separate power, cooling and networking.
 Used for protecting data from failures
 	- ### Resource Groups & Azure Resource Manager
+		- #### FeResource Groups #flashcard
+			- All resources belong to a resource group.
 			- A Resource Group is not a resource.
 			- Each resource can only exist in a single resource group
 			- You can add or remove resources to any resource group at any time
 			- You can move a resource from one resource group to another
 			- Resources from multiple regions can be in one resource group
 			- You can give users access to a resource group and everything in it.
 			- Resources can interact with other resources in different resource groups
-		- A resource group has a location, or region
+			- A resource group has a location, or region, as it stores meta data about the resources in it.
+		- #### Features of Azure Resource Manager #flashcard
+			- **Group Resource Handling:**
+				- You can deploy, manage and monitor resources as a group
+			- **Consistency:**
+				- Deploying resources from various tools will always result in the same consistent state.
+			- **Dependencies:**
+				- Define dependencies between resources to make sure they don't get in a fight.
+			- **Access Control:**
+				- Built-in features in the ARM make it easy to assign access rights to users.
+			- **Tagging:**
+				- Tag resources to easily identify them for future scenarios.
+Tagging is a way to label individual resources.
+			- **Billing:**
+				- Use tagging to stay on top of billing for groups of resources.
+		-
+		-
 -
 	-
 	-